 10 Surprisingly useful things ChatGPT can do for students

-When ChatGPT first showed up, most of us tried the obvious stuff: asking it to explain physics in baby language, getting it to write a silly poem, or maybe finding a recipe when all you had was pasta and cheese.
+When ChatGPT first showed up, most students tried the obvious stuff: asking it to explain complex topics in simple language, generating a silly poem, or finding a recipe when the fridge contained nothing but pasta and cheese.

-But here’s the secret: it’s way more useful than that.
-Think less “robot doing homework” and more “personal assistant, study buddy, and life coach rolled into one.”
+But here’s the real secret: it’s far more useful than a “robot doing homework.”
+Used properly, it can feel like a study buddy, a planning assistant, and a stress-reducer rolled into one.

 10 ways students can use ChatGPT